dlynes12/Job_Hiring_Program/phase2/src/README.txt

 Class to run: JobPortal

 **** Assumptions: *****
-1) You can'st have more interviewers than applicants
+1) You can't have more interviewers than applicants
 2) You cannot approve and decline the same applicant in the same round